Most recent update 14 January 2022.

 The physical display of site notices recommenced on 8th April 2021.

 - decisions made

-Since 18 June, we have started to undertake site visits but only if these are essential.
-Most of these site visits will be external- from a public place or possibly private land such as a back garden.
+Since 18 June 2020, we have been undertaking site visits but only if these are essential.
+Most of these site visits will be external, from a public place or possibly private land such as a back garden.
 We will contact owners to discuss how to do this in the safest possible way.

 Proposal of application notice (PAN)

 The chief planner has provided planning guidance on pre-application consultations for public events.
-This is temporary guidance, linked to the regulations that came into force on 24th April and suspends the requirement for a physical public event at this time.
+This is temporary guidance, linked to The Town and Country Planning (Miscellaneous Temporary Modifications) (Coronavirus) (Scotland) Regulations 2020 that suspends the requirement for a physical public event.

 Local Review Body

 We are still accepting online review submissions.
-We cannot accept paper copies of
+We currently can't accept paper copies of

 - supporting documents

 Scottish Government has not given any powers to extend the period for submission of appeals.
 If you intend to submit a review please ensure it is within time.